bickelmps/DIC_FFT_ETHZ/README.md

 #### State of the Art - for 8bit, equal dim, single- and multi-channel images

+#### Quantify displacement of features in a series of images over time & retrieve displacement velocities.
+Output data include 2D-displacement maps, the displacement resultant (magnitude), and displacement vectors.

 ### Pre-processing:
 (1) Wallis filter, (2) Sub-Pixel Co-Registration